 "How about the best homemade pasta on the planet?"
-Thistle says hesitantly, testing my reaction to her offer, or uneasy with the idea that the best of anything might be within our grasp.
+Thistle says hesitantly, testing my reaction to her offer, or uneasy with the idea the best of anything might be within our grasp.

 "Do you see that?"
 I say, angrily pointing to three "For Sale" signs with new work by the graffiti bandit.
 For Shadow.
 For Ensic.
 Fore Skin.